 For their part, cruise ship operators say they are acutely aware of the negative impact on the natural environment.

-As proof, passengers using the service will receive a regulation prohibiting the carrying of food or contaminants when traveling to Antarctica.
+As proof, passengers using the service will receive a regulation prohibiting the carrying of food or pollutants when traveling to Antarctica.
 In addition, some behaviors such as lying on the snow, approaching animals (to prevent bacteria and viruses from humans to wild animals) are also prohibited.

 Countries that want to exploit tourism or conduct research in Antarctica must sign an Antarctic Treaty, according to CNN .
 The treaty stipulates that no organization or individual can build permanent structures in the area to serve tourists.
 In other words, no accommodation facilities are allowed in Antarctica.
-IAATO has started tracking the fuel consumption of cruise ships in the South Pole.
+IAATO has started to monitor the fuel consumption of cruise ships in the South Pole.
 Some operators are now trying to use electric propulsion to reduce black smoke and CO2 emissions.

 Source